Community & Stewardship

 Equipment Rental

-MKWC has a tools, tables, chairs, and food processing equipment available for rent by the community.
+MKWC has a tools, chairs, and food processing equipment available for rent by the community.
 Please call 530-627-3202 or stop by the office for current rental rates and equipment check out procedure.